tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 categories: ["testing", "ruby"]
 ---

-While tests can help improve the robustness of our applications, we are limited by the test cases and sample data we use in our test suite.
-In this post, we will cover reducing some of these limitations by adding randomness to your tests.
+While tests can help improve the robustness of our applications, there is a limitation inherent to example-based testing - the sample data we use as examples in our tests.
+In this post, we will cover reducing some of these limitations by adding randomness to our tests.
 The examples in the post will be using [FactoryBot](https://github.com/thoughtbot/factory_bot), but similar concepts are applicable with other testing tools such as [Rails' fixtures](https://guides.rubyonrails.org/testing.html#the-low-down-on-fixtures).

 ## Sequences